 On top of this, only one ball has to be served for Coral to honour the result of a tennis match as valid.
 They are one of only a few bookies to be offering this and it means you don’t have to worry about your bet being voided when someone retires early with an injury (unless of course that happens to be your player).

-As with most bookies, most promotions are offered around the Grand Slam tournaments, for example last year’s French Open had a very generous free bet offer.
+As with most bookies, most promotions are offered around the Grand Slam tournaments.
 For all these reasons, Coral remains one of the most popular betting sites for tennis, with odds well above average and a wide range of markets covered.

 Another great option is BetVictor, a recent rebranding of VCBet (and before that Victor Chandler) and one of the oldest names in the business.
 Their website is easy to use across all platforms and the easy to use in-play betting console is a big selling point.